-Water intensity value 10.12
+Water intensity value

-Numerator: Water aspect
+Numerator: Water aspect Water withdrawn

-Water withdrawn
+Denominator

-Denominator: Unit of production Metric Tons
+Metric Tons

-The water intensity provided is a global average across all operations and river basins.
+The water intensity provided is a global average across all operations including legacy Frutarom and river basins.
 This is for direct operations only and excludes all water withdrawn to grow raw ingredients and other materials for product, including packaging and transportation.
+Legacy IFF operations achieved a decreased year over year water intensity of 9.93 m3 per MT in 2019.